Vasanthadwara/Text-Annotation-Pipeline/design_document.md

 ---

-### 4.3 Annotation Task Generation
+### 4.3 Azure Function-Annotation Task Generation

-* Converts raw text into structured tasks.
+* Implemented as a scheduled Azure Function that reads new raw text files from the ADLS Raw Zone.
-* Enforces metadata requirements (text_id, timestamp, task_type).
+* Converts each record into a structured annotation task payload.
-* Publishes tasks to Azure Service Bus.
+* Publishes one message per text into Azure Service Bus (annotation queue) for human and/or LLM annotators to consume.

 Supports **both**: